Organized vs. Unorganized Personality Traits

 What is an organized personality?

 Just as disorganized people fall along a spectrum, so do organized people.
+What does it mean to be organized?
 The typical organized person is neat, prompt, and detail-oriented.
 They tend to show up to meetings on time (or five minutes early).
-They’re able to keep track of complicated systems and large amounts of data.
+They're able to keep track of complicated systems and large amounts of data.

 At their most extreme, organized people may fall into “perfectionist” tendencies that cause them to lose sight of the bigger picture or fail to prioritize efficiently.
 However, organization is often a big asset that makes employees more effective, reliable, and in-control.

-Many highly organized people are Type D personalities.
+Many people with organized personality traits are Type D personalities.
 (Read more about the four personality types here.)

 What are the characteristics of an organized worker?